How To Grow Phlox

 Dividing & Transplanting: Divide Garden phlox every 2-4 years in spring, to keep plants healthy and vibrant.
 Separate plants into sections, roots intact, with at least 3 active offshoots for replanting.
 Transplant with crowns one inch below the soil surface and eyes (offshoots) facing the sky.

-Pests & Disease: Older varieties of Garden phlox can get mildew issues particularly in areas with warm, humid summers.
+Pests & Disease: Older varieties of Garden phlox can have mildew issues, particularly in areas with warm, humid summers.
 Plants growing in part shade are more likely to get issues than those in full sun, but even full sun locations cannot stop the mildew appearing on the plant.
 If you're not planting a mildew-resistant variety, your first line of defense against powdery mildew is to properly space your plants in order to allow for good air circulation.
 Use a botanical fungicide if the problem is persistent (and/or read the article below).
 Creeping phlox does not usually have fungal issues.

 Garden phlox is a perfect addition to any perennial garden - even a native garden, as most phlox have not been bred too far away from their native roots.
-Plant taller varieties toward the back of the garden bed where their height will not block you seeing smaller plants.
+Plant taller varieties toward the back of the garden bed where their height will not block you from seeing smaller plants.
 They are perfect behind early blooming perennials such as Peonies which hide the early growth of the phlox stems.
-Phlox pairs nicely with contrasting flower types, such as spiky Russian Sage and the daisy-shaped blooms of Aster and Black Eyed Susan.
+Phlox pairs nicely with contrasting flower types, such as spiky Russian Sage and the daisy-shaped blooms of Echinacea, Aster and Black Eyed Susan.

 To learn more about the plants we sell and how to grow them in your yard, garden beds and patio containers, sign up for our inspiring emails.